RAD Studio Bundles FMX Linux

-At this point the Linux platform is available in the project target platforms:
+At this point the Linux platform is available on the project’s target platforms:

 Add some code to it:

-Build it for Linux, open PASrver on your Linux machine and deploy it (you can also run/debug it if everything is configured properly).
-From the Linux box, you can use a file manager or a terminal windows to reach the scratch-dir with PAServer artifacts:
+Build it for Linux, open PASrver on your Linux machine, and deploy it (you can also run/debug it if everything is configured properly).
+From the Linux box, you can use a file manager or a terminal window to reach the scratch-dir with PAServer artifacts: